4 Ways the Education Landscape is Changing

 Alliant’s Education Programs

 Alliant offers several education programs that can help keep you ahead of the curve.
-Interested in early education?
-Alliant’s Bachelor of Arts in Child Development can help prepare you to create and facilitate learning environments for young children.
+Interested in special education?
+Alliant’s Preliminary Education Specialist credential can help prepare you to create and facilitate learning environments for those with mild-moderate disabilities.
 Want to become a bilingual educator?
-Alliant offers a variety of Teaching English to Speakers of Other Languages (TESOL) degree and certificate programs.
+Alliant offers a couple of Teaching English to Speakers of Other Languages (TESOL) degree and certificate programs.